General selection models: Bernstein duality and minimal ancestral structures: Summary of main results

+\begin{definition}[Graph-minimal] Let~$d$ be a polynomial and $(\beta,p)\in \ccS_d$.
+We say that $(\beta,p)$ is \emph{graph-minimal} for~$d$ if and only if the only thinning mechanism~$\Tb$ such that $(\Tb\beta ,p')\in \ccS_d$ for a colouring rule~$p'$ is the identity. \end{definition} In other words, if $(\beta,p)$ is not \emph{graph-minimal} for~$d$, then there is a thinning mechanism $\Tb$ different from the identity and a colouring rule $p'$ such that the $(\Tb\beta,p',\Lambda)$-ASG still is a potential genealogy for \eqref{eq:SDEoriginal02} with drift $d$.

-\end{definition} Note that $\Tb_{k,\cdot}$ gives rise to a probability measure on $[k]$. \begin{definition}[Graph minimal] Let~$(\beta,p)\in \cE_d$.
-We say that $(\beta,p)$ is graph-minimal if and only if there is no thinning mechanism $\Tb$ and no colouring rule $p'$ such that $(\Tb\beta ,p')\in \cE_d$. \end{definition} We are now ready to state the main result of this section \begin{theorem} Any minimal SD $(\beta,p)\in\Es_d$ is graph-minimal. \end{theorem} For $\deg(d)=3$, we prove that the converse is also true.
-In particular, this shows that in this case the minimal genealogies are the only relevant ones, i.e. they are the only ones that do not contain any superfluous branches.
+Both notions of minimality aim to minimise in some sense the vector $\beta$ of branching rates, under the constraint that $\beta$ can be augmented by a colouring rule to an element of $\ccS_d$; this makes it a notion of minimality for selection decompositions.
+It is unclear if the two notions of minimality are equivalent.
+The next result provides a partial answer. \begin{theorem} Any $b$-minimal selection decomposition $(\beta,p)\in\ccS_d$ is also graph-minimal. \end{theorem} For $\deg(d)=3$ we prove that the converse is also true.
+In particular, this shows that in this case $b$-minimal selection decompositions are the only ones not containing superfluous branches.